First of all, thanks for reading.[Updated 4-5-14]

 ♦ All links here are set to do-follow, including those in your comments.
 I don’t care what the current SEO advice might be – if you comment here I want it to help your page and efforts too.

 ♦ You are free to repost the RSS feed that this site produces, as long as no content is altered AND the return link back here is kept.
 Though I don’t see any need right now, I reserve the right to ask particular sites or persons to stop reposting the RSS feed.
+This might be a bit outdated now as RSS being supplanted by social media but WordPress still outputs RSS.

 ♦ Images of reviewed works or featured products are always included with a link to their site of origin and their use is not a dispute of ownership.
 They are entirely promotional in nature and will be removed upon request (and replaced by someone else’s work.)